Craig Mod on the Future of Books

 Monday, June 18, 2018

-From the piece: That’s how code happens in 2018.
+That’s how code happens in 2018.
 The process used to be the sort of thing people did in slow and ad hoc ways, a few times a year, and only after a lot of infighting over email.
 Now the same process might happen 10 times a day, and the infighting is right there in the pull requests.
 Hundreds of people might be working on one code thing or 10 people on 100 code things.
+GitHub makes that doable.
+I can’t imagine life without it.
+I’d much rather tell a newbie to get a GitHub account than suggest she read the git manual.
+If all companies are becoming software companies, GitHub is a primary enabler.

 Sunday, June 17, 2018